xperience1080/skin.xperience1080/README.md

-Xperience1080
+Xperience1080 (Kodi v14.x)
 =============

-1080p mod of the Xperience skin for XBMC.
+Piers' version of `Black's Xperience1080 mod of the Xperience skin for Kodi 14.x.

-See http://forum.xbmc.org/showthread.php?tid=146690 for more infos.
+See http://forum.kodi.tv/showthread.php?tid=210425 for more infos.